MayaGans/BayesianBabe/content/MasteringShiny/example/Chapter8.md

 ## 8.1.5.2

-Complete the user interface below with a server function that updates input$county choices based on input$state.
+Complete the user interface below with a server function that updates `input$county` choices based on `input$state`.
 For an added challenge, also change the label from “County” to “Parrish” for Louisana and “Borrough” for “Alaska”.

 ```{r, eval=FALSE}
 library(openintro)